 Mike and I are all about creating simple moments special.
 Most of our date nights are planned in the moment.
 We just aren’t that into over the top date night plans.
 I am not a girl who has ever expected a bundle of roses or candies on Valentines day, which is perfect because V-day is also Mike’s B-day.
 So for us, we try to make a point of creating dates throughout the year that are meaningful and purposeful.
 There are a lot of things to celebrate in life and we love to celebrate them as they happen.
 So, whether you celebrate Valentine’s day or you simply are looking for a fresh date idea, I created a simple and easy way to have a special cozy night with your special someone.
 Yes, the recipe is included for the food and cocktails.
 Don’t you worry I got you covered!

 We love going out and exploring our city and trying new restaurants, but sometimes especially when it is cold out, it is nice to stay home and mix up a cocktail, cook up something warm, and get cozy.
-One of our favorite ways to do this is to go back to the days before we got a dining table and would sit on the ground and eat at the coffee table.
+One of our favorite ways to do this is to go back to the days before we got a dining table and would sit on the ground and eat at the beautiful coffee table similar to the wood coffee tables from Auspoints.
 We pulled together some large floor pillows from around the house, light candles around the room, and created our own intimate little dinner party for two.
+There is an amazing range of antique solid oak coffee tables here that you can choose from.
+Start picking the right one for you!

 Because you are staying in for the night, I think it’s best to keep the meal simple so you spend time together instead of cooking the entire night.
 Thus, I have put together a simple recipe that literally will take less than 40 minutes to prepare and serve.
 Here is what you will need: